MeanderingJing/LitterLog/README.md

 ### Step 3: Build a web app that will present the data

-## What skills did I demonstrate in making this system?
-To be continued...

 ## How to use this repo?

 Assuming the user (evdeloper) has a machine that fulfills the requirements for executing CatWatcher program (Or, if it doesn't, that's okay too.
 We'll skip this, and feed sample data from the data pipeline part.)